From July 1, 2020, it will be possible to file provisional patent applications in France.

 - if this means that one can modify the description of a provisional request, this is not very clear, because the only modifications provided by the code for modifications of the description are:

-In addition, this beautiful article R612-37-1 CPI does not present any direct legal consequence: what happens if the depositor does not respect these prescriptions?
+In addition, this beautiful article R612-37-1 CPI has no direct legal consequences: what happens if the applicant does not comply with these requirements?

 It is not possible to obtain an advance publication (R612-39 CPI) of a provisional request: it must be transformed into a utility certificate or submit a request for compliance before (R612-39-1 CPI).